Miracloon/pflotran-documentation/source/user_guide/cards/subsurface/output_card.rst

 --------------
 The following cards are placed within the OUTPUT block, but outside of the SNAPSHOT_FILE, OBSERVATION_FILE, or MASS_BALANCE_FILE blocks.

+PERIODIC_OBSERVATION TIME <float> <string>
+  Generates output for observation points and mass balance at every <float> units of time, where <string> defines the units of time.

+PERIODIC_OBSERVATION TIMESTEP <int>
+  Generates output for observation points and mass balance at every <int> number of timesteps.

 TIME_UNITS <string>
  Specifies the time units printed in screen and file output (e.g. s, day, yr)